micmejia/bible-dump/NKJV/Leviticus/Lev 20.md

 If a man lies with his uncle's wife, he has uncovered his uncle's nakedness.
 They shall bear their sin; they shall die childless.

 ###### 21
-If a man takes his brother's wife, it _is_ an [^k]unclean thing.
+If a man takes his brother's wife, it _is_ an unclean thing.
 He has uncovered his brother's nakedness.
 They shall be childless.

 ###### 22
 'You shall therefore keep all My statutes and all My judgments, and perform them, that the land where I am bringing you to dwell may not vomit you out.